On the Evrard fibrant replacement of a functor: Introduction

 \section{\sc Introduction}

-The problem we deal here with is how to replace a functor $f\colon \mathscr{C}\to\mathscr{D}$ between small categories by a ``fibration of categories''.
-By the latter we mean a functor fulfilling the assumptions of Quillen Theorem B [Q, Section 1].
+The problem treated here is how to replace a functor $f\colon \mathscr{C}\to\mathscr{D}$ between small categories with a ``homotopy fibration of categories''.
+By latter we mean a functor fulfilling the assumption of Corollary to Quillen Theorem B [Q, Section 1], see Proposition \ref{propm} for several equivalent formulations.